tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Which **message flows** should I build?

-Now you have choosen to buy or build message-oriented middleware or 1-1 connection, lets look at the scope:

-The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several **message flows** possible dependent on the buyer or supplier role:
+When building an API integration, lets look at the scope: The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several **message flows** possible dependent on the buyer or supplier role:

-### As a buyer
+#### As a buyer

 As a buyer, what message flows are you going to build?